Jawdrill History, Family Crest & Coats of Arms

 Early Origins of the Jawdrill family

 The surname Jawdrill was first found in Derbyshire where "the family are traced to the Peak of Derbyshire in the year 1286, and there till the latter end of the XVIII century the elder line continued.
 William Juaderell, the head of the family, temp.
 Edward III, served under the Black Prince in the wars in France."

 Yeardsley in Cheshire was another ancient family seat.
 "The lands [of Yeardsley] appear to have been the property of the Jodrells since the time of Henry VI.: Sir Francis Jodrell, of Henbury, is the present proprietor."

 Early History of the Jawdrill family

-Another 117 words (8 lines of text) covering the years 171 and 1716 are included under the topic Early Jawdrill History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jawdrill research.
+Another 60 words (4 lines of text) covering the years 171 and 1716 are included under the topic Early Jawdrill History in all our PDF Extended History products and printed products wherever possible.

 Jawdrill Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Jawdrill family name include Jodrell, Jaderell, Jaudrell, Jawdrell, Jodrel and others.

 Early Notables of the Jawdrill family (pre 1700)